chipphillips/nextjs-firebase-starter-kit/Agent-Experts/ai-ml-engineer-prompt.md

 8. Develop a real-time communication assistant for client inquiries.
 9. Implement a model monitoring system to track performance and detect drift.
 10. Create a pipeline for continuous model retraining with new data.
+11. Develop an AI model selection algorithm to choose the best model for each task.
+12. Implement a task routing system to efficiently direct tasks to appropriate AI models or processing pipelines.

 ## Model Development Guidelines